 The federal recovery dollars have masked the true weakness of our economy.

 While the disaster recovery spending will cushion the blow in the near term, if left unattended, the instability of the economy will become increasingly more evident when the recovery efforts subside over the coming years.
 The window to restart our private-sector economy to avert fiscal collapse is very small, and it is closing rapidly.”

 This isn’t to say that former Governor Mapp is to blame for all of the territory’s woes and shortfalls, many of which have existed for decades, but the newly elected governor appears ready to lay the groundwork for a 21st century Virgin Islands.

 Although, the current state of the territory is one that paints a dire picture, as the territory searches for new revenue streams.
 The legalization of medical marijuana has been looked at as a step forward for advocates and mainstream economists but others are not as optimistic about the benefits.

-The governor explains that the path to a brighter Virgin Islands is only done together, and has encouraged all Virgin Islander’s to join the course.
-Among other hot topics was GERS, gaps in affordable housing, tourism and educational reform.
+The governor explains that the path to a brighter Virgin Islands is only done together, and has encouraged all Virgin Islanders to join the course.
+Among other hot topics were GERS, gaps in affordable housing, tourism, and educational reform.

 Makiel contributed to this article.